Thursday, July 25, 2019

 Dear J,

-I hope you are hanging in there and not so busy with some extra free time for yourself.
+I hope you are hanging in there and not so busy that you have some extra free time for yourself.

-Last Saturday my favorite cat, Sutti passed away suddenly, caught a virus and stop eating and drinking and she was gone overnight.
+Last Saturday, my favorite cat, Sutti, passed away suddenly, caught a virus, stopped eating and drinking, and was gone overnight.

-I'm so devastated I don't have Sutti anymore, she was about 8 years old, but I only had her for about 3 years, she appeared on my back patio and I used to put food and water for her out there and I even made a shelter for her to stay warm in the cold days of winter, she lived outside at least 3 to 4 years, but every time I went in the patio she would run, but one day when I called her, she came to me and came inside and never wanted to be out again alone, would go in the patio with me and sit in my lap, but when I went inside she would follow me in, she was the sweetest cat I ever had and was so grateful for me taking her in -- she wanted to be next to me all the time loving me with her very soft and gentle little kisses.
+I'm so devastated I don't have Sutti anymore.
+She was about 8 years old, but I only had her for about 3 years.
+She appeared on my back patio, and I would leave food and water out there for her.
+I even made a shelter for her to stay warm in the cold days of winter.
+She lived outside for at least 3 to 4 years, but every time I went on the patio, she would run.
+Still, one day when I called her, she came to me and came inside and never wanted to be out again alone, would go to the patio with me and sit in my lap.
+Still, when I went inside, she would follow me in.
+She was the sweetest cat I ever had and was so grateful for me taking her in -- she wanted to be next to me all the time, loving me with her very soft and gentle little kisses.
 I always looked forward to going home to be with her.
 The house feels so empty without her.

 I just wanted more time with her -- three years was not enough -- I wish I could hold her and touch her silky soft coat one more time.
-My work has been so busy and plus doing a lot of side jobs checking on house and cat sitting for people that are away that I don’t have time to be with my feelings and feel my sadness.
+My work has been so busy, plus doing a lot of side jobs, checking on houses, and cat sitting for people who are away, that I don’t have time to be with my feelings and feel my sadness.

-I cry when I’m in the car driving to my jobs and I crying going to sleep at night and when I wake in the morning.
-If was any of my other cats to pass I would not be this sad.
+I cry when I’m in the car driving to my job and when I'm going to sleep at night, and when I wake up in the morning.
+If any of my other cats were to pass, I would not be this sad.

 Sutti was my special Kittie.

-I like to find another Kittie like her but I know there are never two beings alike even if they look alike, personality is never the same.
+I like to find another Kitty like her, but I know there are never two beings alike, even if they look alike; personality is never the same.
 It will never be another Sutti like her.

 Hugs from Arizona,